isabelwang30/cse15l-lab-reports/lab-report-1-week-2.md

 ### 2. Remotely Connecting
 * Go to [this website](https://sdacs.ucsd.edu/~icc/index.php) to look up your CSE 15L username.
-* Then, in VSCode, open a terminal and use the command `ssh cs15lsp22xxx@ieng6.ucsd.edu`, with the `xxx` replaced with the letters in your own username.
+* Then, in VSCode, open a terminal and use the command `ssh cs15lsp22xxx@ieng6.ucsd.edu`, with the `xxx` replaced with the letters in your own username, to connect to the `ieng6` server.
 * Respond `yes` to the prompt asking if you want to continue connecting, and then enter your password.
 * Once you are connected, you should see something like this in your terminal: ![Successful Remote Connection](https://user-images.githubusercontent.com/103291789/162599627-65a638c8-611b-4673-b4b8-4b45c08877ac.jpeg)

 ### 3. Trying Some Commands
 * Next, you can try running some basic UNIX commands from your VSCode terminal.
 For example:
-    * `cd ~` will change the directory back to your home directory
+    * `cd ~` will change the directory back to your home directory.
-    * `ls` will list the files in your current directory
+    * `ls` will list the files in your current directory.
-    * `ls -a` will list all files, including hidden ones, in your current directory
+    * `ls -a` will list all files, including hidden ones, in your current directory.
  * This is what I get when I run `ls` and `ls -a`:
 ![`ls` and `ls -a` commands](https://user-images.githubusercontent.com/103291789/162599771-a2fdc392-2744-48cf-a8c1-eab57c3056fb.jpeg)